SFDO-Tooling/CumulusCI/docs/tutorial.rst

 Using Salesforce DX Scratch Orgs
 --------------------------------

-While it is possible to use `cci org connect <org_name>` to connect to a Developer Edition org, the real fun is using CumulusCI along with Salesforce DX.
-If you already have the `sfdx` command installed, have connected to your devhub, and have set the `defaultdevhubusername` config setting (use `sfdx force:config:list` to verify), you're ready to start using `cci` with `sfdx`.
+While it is possible to use `cci org connect <org_name>` to connect to a Developer Edition org, the real fun is using CumulusCI along with scratch orgs created using Salesforce DX.

 If you haven't already set up Salesforce DX, you need to take care of a few steps:

 1. `Install the Salesforce CLI <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm>`_
 2. `Enable Dev Hub in Your Org <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm>`_
 3. `Connect SFDX to Your Dev Hub Org <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm>`_ (be sure to use the ``--setdefaultdevhubusername`` option).

+If you already have the `sfdx` command installed, have connected to your devhub, and have set the `defaultdevhubusername` config setting (use `sfdx force:config:list` to verify), you're ready to start using `cci` with `sfdx`.
+SFDX supports multiple DevHubs, so CumulusCI will use the one set as defaultdevhubusername when creating scratch orgs.

 You can learn more about Salesforce DX at https://developer.salesforce.com/platform/dx.